Car scratch repair: a complete guide

 Using a cutting compound is little different to applying a wax.
 Apply the fluid using a clean, lint-free cloth in gentle circular motions until you can no longer see the scratch.
 The deeper the scratch, the longer it’ll take.

-Once the scratch has gone, you should allow the compound to dry completely and brush away any dried excess.
+Once the scratch has gone, you should allow the compound to dry completely to a haze before using a separate lint free cloth to polish it off.
 The cutting compound will have removed some of the protection afforded by the topcoat, so it’s important to apply a coat of wax at the end of the process.

 Remember, the majority of scratch-repair kits work by abrading through the clear coat layer and blending in paint from the base coat to fill in scratches.
 If you rub too hard or for too long, it’s quite possible to damage your car’s paint permanently, leaving you with a multi-coloured eyesore.